Disgruntled Princess, by artist Kate Hindley.

 Choking back a sob, she reads, “Dear Catie, I hate you,” and hands the note to me.

 I know the writer from the handwriting.
-I don’t think Catie knows though it is one of her best friends.
+I don’t think Catie knows, though it is one of her best friends.
 I ask, “Would you like a hug?”
 She says, “Yes,” and I hold her until she lets go.
 “We’ll talk about this during circle time.”

-(Each child has a folder where they place work to take home.
+Each child has a folder where they place work to take home.
 It also holds friendship notes children write to each other.
-The friendship note activity was presented as a way to practice using caring words such as “I'm glad you are my friend, “ or “I like sitting next to you,” or "I like your smile."
+The friendship note activity was presented as a way to practice using caring words such as “I'm glad you are my friend,“ “I like sitting next to you,” or "I like your smile."
+After writing the note, the edges are colorfully decorated, and the note is folded and placed in the receiver’s folder.
+There is an agreement that all notes are addressed by name to the receiver and signed by the writer.

 The children put their work away, come to the circle, sit, and quickly quiet.

-“I want to read this note that Catie found in her folder.”
-I read it, look at Catie and pause.
+I read the note Catie found in her folder.
+After, I look at Catie and pause.
 I ask, “What are you feeling, Catie?”
+Catie’s eyes are red from crying.
+“Sad,” she replies.

 “Is there more?”
 I ask.
 Catie shakes her head no.